 It is therefore highly likely we can expect 2021's watch to be called the Apple Watch Series 7, succeeding 2020's Apple Watch Series 6.
-We also saw the Watch SE launch in 2020, though it's not yet clear if that will be succeeded every year.
+We also saw the Watch SE launch in 2020, though it's not yet clear if that will be refreshed every year.

 The new watch, or watches, will no doubt be running Apple's watchOS 8, which will likely be previewed during Apple's developer conference that normally takes place sometime in June.

 Apple Watch Series 7 release date

 Apple typically holds its iPhone launch event in September of every year and the next iteration of the Watch is normally announced at the same time.

 At the moment, it is not yet known if Apple will return to tradition for 2021.
 If it does, we'd pencil in 7 September 2021, but we'd put that in very light pencil for now.
 We'd expect rumours to appear in the next few months of various leakers claiming to know, but the official information won't appear until the end of August 2021 at the earliest.

 In terms of price, the Apple Watch Series 6 starts at $399/£379.
 We'd expect the same ballpark for the Series 7.

 What we want and expect to see on the next Apple Watch